• Skip to primary navigation

 Computational engineers specialize in modeling complex systems, a widely sought-after skill set.
 This means that computational engineers often face a strong job market and have a variety of potential career paths where they can use their skills.

-Computational scientists can work in various fields based upon their chosen specialization.
+Computational scientists can work in various fields based on their chosen specialization.
 Their skills are in high demand, creating a healthy job market and numerous growth opportunities.

 Getting Started in Computational Engineering